jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * To switch learning modes, click the doctor icon in the top-right > "Account & Settings" > "Settings" > "Normal Mode" (default is "Legendary")
   * Your flagged topics, notes, and history will all remain.
+  * In the months **leading up to STEP1, I switched to Normal mode** so I could hit the high points but start spending more time with Qbanks and other resources.

 ## Ratings  1-5 ratings